 Players should also wear adequate footwear.
 If you purchase football boots, the types with multiple moulded studs are recommended as they provide good stability, otherwise a sturdy pair of runners with good grip is required.
 Belwest runs a second hand boot pool from the merchandise store.

 Please also remember to bring your own water bottle.

 MiniRoos Preschool will be given shirts on Saturdays and are asked to return them at the end of each session for washing.

-Each MiniRoos Under 6 Kindy team will be provided with a set of shirts (generally 4 per set) and a size three football.
+Each MiniRoos Kindy team will be provided with a set of shirts (generally 4 per set) and a size three football.
 Teams are to hold onto these for the season and to return them on presentation day.
-It is requested that shirts remain together each week, and the parents take turn washing them all.
+It is requested that shirts remain together each week, and parents take turn washing them all.